• Skip to primary navigation

 • Substitute prosciutto with bacon or pancetta cubes if you like.

-• If no goat cheese is available substitute with a mix of equal parts of feta and ricotta.
+• If no goat cheese is available, substitute with a mix of equal parts of feta and ricotta.

-Nutritional Info – Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.
+Nutritional Info – Please remember that the nutritional information provided is only an estimate and can vary based on the products used.

 Nutrition